DustinVFP/dustys-Discord-Music-Bot/README.md

 written in golang, using the disgord library [github.com/andersfylling/disgord](disgord)

-estimated date of functionality: hopefullyi functional by december and usable before the end of 2018
+~~estimated date of functionality: hopefullyi functional by december and usable before the end of 2018~~ that didn't happen so hopefully functional by april 2019